top of page

 Where This Leads Next

-If Chapter 3 reframes product placement and Chapter 4 reframes partnerships, Chapter 5 moves further up the value chain into what it takes for brands to create or co-create entertainment themselves.
+Chapter 3 reframes product placement, Chapter 4 reframes partnerships, and Chapter 5 makes the case for brand-funded content.
 Once a brand understands how to align with culture, the next question is whether it should help build it.

 Who This Chapter Is For